Introduction to Java array.push

 Output:

 Explanation: Create a LinkedList li and add elements of integer type using the push() method.
-Then, print the LinkedList and once again add the elements so that it can be checked whether elements are inserted or not.
-On executing the code, LinkedList before adding new elements and after adding new elements can be displayed.
+Then, display the LinkedList and add the items again so that it can be determined whether or not elements are inserted.
+On executing the code, LinkedList, before adding new elements and after adding new elements, can be displayed.

 3. Java program to add integer elements to stack.